GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 # gHacks - How to Host a gHack

-We've structured the gHacks format to make it easy to deliver to students both in person and virtually.
-The following are instructions, tips and tricks to hosting your own gHacks event and have it go off without a hitch.
-You may choose to adopt as much or little as you would like.

 In a post-covid world, virtual events will be the way of the future for some time.
 Participating in a team-based hands-on event virtually may be a new concept for many.
 However, we have found that virtual gHacks events are often more collaborative than a traditional in-person event.

 This document has the following sections: